lingapsg/pizzaapp/README.md

 # PizzaApp

-PizzaApp is backend application built using spring boot for ordering pizza online.
+PizzaApp is a backend application built using spring boot for ordering pizza online.
 Implemented authentication and authorization using OAuth2.

 ##APIs